Investing in Philadelphia

 Green steam project investment in Philadelphia

 Cars removed from the road per year (carbon reduction equivalent)

-Integrating Renewable Energy Into Our Fuel Mix as an Alternative to Natural Gas
+Integrating Renewable Energy Into Our Fuel Mix as an Alternative to Fossil Fuels

 Vicinity Energy centrally produces and distributes steam, hot water and chilled water to over 230 million square feet (nearly eight square miles) of building space nationwide.
 Now, in partnership with Lifecycle Renewables, Vicinity will begin to integrate LR100™ across each of its facilities over time.
 Permits have already been acquired and the biogenic fuel tested in Philadelphia, with implementation in other districts on the immediate horizon.
 A truly circular solution, the wastes discarded by the local food service industry will now be used to heat and cool businesses and institutions in the same city.